UBC-MOAD/docs/ssh_access.rst

     $ ssh graham

-Your ssh agent should ask you for your passphrase so that it can decrypt your private key, then you should find yourself at the command-line prompt on :kbd:`graham`:
+Your ssh agent should ask you for your passphrase so that it can decrypt your private key, then you should find yourself at the command-line prompt on ``graham``:

 .. code-block:: text